vonglasow/atoum-documentation/README.md

 1. Create the page, in french (french is the reference) or at lease create an issue to ask someone do it
 1. This page must have a name related to his content and should be named in the spoken language
-1. In "source/LANGUAGE/index.rst" file create the link to your new page
+1. In *source/LANGUAGE/index.rst* file create the link to your new page
-1. In crowdin.yaml file create the information about this page, to be ready to translate
+1. In *crowdin.yaml* file create the information about this page, to be ready to translate
+1. Push the new page to crowdin

+## Adding new Language

+1. Create the new directory under *source/LANGUAGE*, where *LANGUAGE* is the two letter of the choosen language
+1. In crowdin.yaml file add the new language for each translatation (under *languages_mapping*)
+1. Push your tanslation to crowdin

 ## Build the documentation